harshitkandhway/advance-springboot/README.md

 >bin\windows\kafka-topics.bat --create --topic mytopic --partitions 1 --bootstrap-server localhost:9092
 ~~~
 4) Start your spring-boot application and hit the /send endpoint using postman.
+5) The message will automatically be consumed by the controller method where @KafkaListener is used at method level